Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Practical implementation

 \subsection{Avoidance of interference with positive/negative updates}

-Reverse MPC is indeed a mechanism that prioritizes good action sequences while avoiding those with poor results, and is likely to improve convergence to a sub-optimal solution and generate non-fatal actions even if the iterations are terminated with a time limit.
-However, this is only a theoretical expectation, and in the numerical computation, a single scalar for the two types of weights can cause interference in the update (see Fig.~\ref{fig:problem_interference}).
-Of course, even in the conventional MPC, interference within positive updates can occur, especially when the task is multi-objective, but in Reverse MPC, the addition of negative updates makes this more pronounced.
-Simply by making the policy model more expressive (e.g. mixture distribution~\cite{okada2020variational} or normalizing flow~\cite{sacks2022learning}), it is expected that the updates will bypass the interference, but this approach not only significantly increases the computational cost, but may also make it impossible to solve MD analytically.
+Reverse MPC is a process that prioritizes good action sequences while avoiding those with poor results and is likely to improve convergence to a locally optimal solution.
+This process can generate non-fatal actions even if the iterations are terminated within a time limit.
+However, this is only a theoretical expectation.
+In numerical computation, a single scalar for the two types of weights (i.e. $w_1(J(x_t, U_t^n))$ and $w_{\beta}(-J(x_t, U_t^n))$ in eq.~\eqref{eq:mpc_weight_rkl}) can cause interference in the update.
+As shown in Fig.~\ref{fig:problem_interference}, it is possible to accelerate convergence if the direction of negative updates away from the drop samples is consistent with positive updates approaching elite samples.
+However, depending on the shape of the cost function and the candidates sampled, these update directions may counteract each other, resulting in a slower convergence rate.
+Interference within positive updates can occur, especially when the task is multiobjective, but in Reverse MPC, the addition of negative updates makes this more pronounced.

-To avoid this problem, we propose a practical implementation of i) policy decomposition for updating and ii) their composition for sampling, as summarized in Fig.~\ref{fig:framework_reject}.
-This approach, so-called Reject MPC, aims to acquire the capability of solving various tasks by avoiding the interference while minimizing the increase in the computational cost.
+By simply making the policy model more expressive, such as by using mixture distribution~\cite{okada2020variational} or normalizing flow~\cite{sacks2023learning}, it is likely that the updates will no longer be affected by interference.
+However, this approach not only significantly increases the computational cost but may also make it impossible to solve MD analytically.
+To address this issue, we suggest a practical implementation of i) policy decomposition for updating and ii) composition of the decomposed policies for sampling, as discussed in Fig.~\ref{fig:framework_reject}.
+This approach, known as Reject MPC, aims to solve the capability of solving various tasks by avoiding interference while minimizing the increase in computational cost.